 - The exact number of days you were in Connecticut during the taxable year.

-- Amending a previously filed return if you paid tax in error: In general, you must amend a previously filed Connecticut income tax return to claim a refund of taxes within 3 years of the original due date or, if you filed a timely request for extension of time to file your Connecticut income tax return, within 3 years of the earlier of the date you filed the return or the extended due date.
+- Amending a previously filed return if you paid tax in error: In general, you must amend a previously filed Connecticut income tax return to claim a refund of taxes within 3 years of the original due date of the return or, if you filed a timely request for extension of time to file your Connecticut income tax return, within 3 years of the earlier of the date you filed the return or the extended due date.
 If you believe that you paid tax in error, use Form CT-1040X to amend the originally filed return.
 Form CT-1040X is year specific.
 Go to the Amending a Previously Filed Income Tax Return page and choose the correct version of the form based on the year you are amending.

-Withholding: If your home of record is Connecticut but you meet all three criteria above for being considered a nonresident (or you meet the Group B exception described in IP 2015(24) you are not subject to tax on your military pay.
-However, the military will withhold Connecticut income tax unless you complete Form CT-W4 each year and enter "E" on Line 1 to claim exemption from the tax.
+Withholding: If your home of record is Connecticut but you meet all three criteria above for being considered a nonresident (or you meet the Group B exception described in IP 2018(15) you are not subject to tax on your military pay.
+However, DFAS will withhold Connecticut income tax unless you complete Form CT-W4 each year and enter "E" on Line 1 to claim exemption from the tax.
 Unless you provide a new Form CT-W4 to your paymaster each year by February 15, the paymaster will begin to withhold Connecticut income tax for that year.

 Nonresidents whose home of record is outside of Connecticut